The Play House: Development

-Keaton had fractured his ankle in the film he worked on before this one, so The Playhouse relied more on cinematic techniques and sight gags than stunt work.
+Keaton had fractured his ankle in the film he worked on before this one, so The Play House relied more on cinematic techniques and sight gags than stunt work.
 It references gags from Keaton's vaudeville career with The Three Keatons, and also draws themes from the performances of Annette Kellerman, who employed 100 mirrors to create the illusion that there was more than one of her.
 While Keaton played all the parts in the first scene of the play, he had considered playing all the parts in the entire film.
-But he refrained from doing so out of the concern that "audiences might tire of the joke or think he made it as a demonstration of his acting virtuosity".
+But he refrained from doing so out of the concern that "audiences might tire of the joke or think he made it as a demonstration of his acting virtuosity."
 He later regretted not having acted all the parts throughout.

 Filming

 Keaton's portrayal of nine members of a minstrel show required the use of a special matte box in front of the camera lens.
 It had nine exactingly-machined strips of metal which could be moved up and down independently of each other.
 Elgin Lessley, Keaton's cameraman, shot the far-left Keaton with the first shutter up, and the others down.
 He then rewound the film, opened the second segment, and re-filmed the next Keaton in sequence.
 This procedure was repeated seven more times.
 The camera was hand-wound, so Lessley's hand had to be absolutely steady during filming to avoid any variation in speed.
 Keaton synchronized his movements for each character's dance to the music of a banjo player who was playing along with a metronome – not a problem in a silent film.
 It was decades before Keaton, who masterminded this, revealed his technique to other filmmakers.